 All NDIAS Fellows are expected to reside in the South Bend area and to remain in residence at the University of Notre Dame during the period of their fellowship (except for vacation periods, holidays, and University breaks).
-To facilitate their creativity and productivity, Fellows attend weekly seminars and events hosted by the Institute, present their research twice each semester at the Institute’s weekly seminars, and engage the University community intellectually in a distinctive and appropriate manner.
+To facilitate their creativity and productivity, Fellows attend weekly seminars and other events hosted by the Institute, present their research twice each semester at the Institute’s seminars, and engage the University community intellectually in a distinctive and appropriate manner.

 While in residence, NDIAS Fellows are invited to actively participate in the intellectual and cultural community at Notre Dame.
 Additionally, there are many opportunities to engage with colleagues and scholars from the University of Notre Dame, from universities in Chicago and nearby, and with guest speakers through the Institute’s additional events.

 Fellows are asked to continue the tradition of participating in NDIAS-sponsored events including lectures, symposia, and conferences.

 Fellowship applications are evaluated with great care and at several levels of review to ensure objectivity and consistency.
 Fellowship applications are evaluated according to the following criteria:

 - the clarity and compelling nature of relevant methodologies and project organization and objectives, as explained in the proposal;